Jahia/jcrestapi/README.md

 - `GET`: to retrieve the identified resource
 - `PUT`: to create (if it doesn't already exist) or update the identified resource (starting from v1.1 of the API)
 - `DELETE`: to delete the identified resource (starting from v1.1 of the API)
+- `POST`:
+    - to create a new child without providing a name for it, leaving it up to the server to create an appropriate one (starting with v1.2 of the API)
-- `POST`: to upload a file as a child node of the identified resource using `multipart/form-data` content type and specifying the file to upload using the `file` parameter
+    - to upload a file as a child node of the identified resource using `multipart/form-data` content type and specifying the file to upload using the `file` parameter

 #### Examples